Kikobeats/svr/README.md

 `svr` is oriented for development scenario.

-For run your code at `production`, simply create the boostraping server that you need.
+Under production, simply create the boostraping server that you need.

 For example, you can take this `server.js` as production server: